roryogorman/Crafts-by-Ainhoa/README.md

 * A primary goal of first time users is to be easily able to access the site.
     - Clicking on the weblink will allow the user to access the site.
 * The first time user should clearly be able to understand the site & its aims.
-    - The 'Welcome to...' section on the Landing Page (the Home Page) gives an overiew of the site and its objectives.
+    - The 'Welcome to...' section on the Landing Page (the Home Page) gives an overview of the site and its objectives.
 * As the first time user is interested in crafting products, the user should be easily able to navigate the site, understand the layout of the site and where to find the desired content.
-    - The Navbar at the top of each screen is an easily navigable method for the site, and each link will take the user to the desied section.
+    - The Navbar at the top of each screen is an easily navigable method for the site, and each link will take the user to the desired section.

 #### Returning Users
 * Returning Users may wish to examine the site more closely, understand how to contact & interact with the site owners.